Taupō Airport

-Taupo Airport (Māori: Te Papa Waka Rererangi o Taupō, (IATA: TUO, ICAO: NZAP)) is a small airport 8 km to the south of Taupō township on the eastern shores of Lake Taupō, New Zealand.
+Taupō Airport (Māori: Te Papa Waka Rererangi o Taupō, (IATA: TUO, ICAO: NZAP)) is a small airport 8 km to the south of Taupō township on the eastern shores of Lake Taupō, New Zealand.

-Scheduled flights are operated by Air New Zealand Link, using Bombardier DHC-8-Q300 from Auckland, and Sounds Air, operating from Wellington using Pilatus PC-12.
+Scheduled flights are operated by Air New Zealand Link, using Bombardier DHC-8-Q300 from Auckland.
 The airport is a popular destination for private jets, due to its close proximity to trout fishing, golf, hunting, skiing and luxury resorts.